-• Ensure that the students are adequately supported in areas impacting their overall well-being.
+- Ensure that the students are adequately supported in areas impacting their overall well-being. - · Available for short term one-on-one counseling and crisis

-- Available for short term one-on-one counseling and crisis intervention as needed including referral to outside resources. - Work with Vice Principals to help students adapt and be successful in the high school community. - Help students develop life skills for high school and beyond (organization, test-taking tips, time management, study tips, healthy coping skills, etc.).
+- intervention as needed including referral to outside resources. - Work with Vice Principals to help students adapt and be successful in the high school community. - Help students develop life skills for high school and beyond (organization, test-taking tips, time management, study tips, healthy coping skills, etc.). - Provide group sessions during the advisory period. - Brief intervention for students in the early stages of tobacco/drug/alcohol experimentation.